 Community Colleges in California Commit to Diversity Initiatives with Ethnic Studies Requirement

 Diversity and inclusion are becoming top-of-mind in today’s schools, as a healthy variety of students from different backgrounds and cultures provides a balance of voices both on campus and in the classroom content itself.
 Community colleges in California will soon require students to take ethnic studies.
 Under this requirement, students will have to take a class in African American studies, Native American studies, Asian American studies or Latina and Latino studies.
 Overall, this requirement is aimed at helping students to learn about the histories and contributions of nonwhite ethnic groups.
 It will affect students at California’s 115 community colleges that award degrees.

 Verbit is currently working with community colleges across the US, including Virginia Western Community College and several others to ensure that they’re meeting the needs of today’s students.
 Even as schools enlist hybrid approaches to learning, ensuring remote learners and disability needs are met is critical.

 As community college students, professors and leaders plan for the upcoming fall semester, Verbit is providing them with helpful guidance to ensure that experiences for students are fully inclusive, whether occurring online or in-person.
-Verbit’s transcription and captioning solutions are being implemented in their next semester plans to provide a multitude of students with accessibility and engagement tools and support, in addition to meeting the needs of those with disabilities.
+Verbit’s transcription and closed captioning solutions are being implemented in their next semester plans to provide a multitude of students with accessibility and engagement tools and support, in addition to meeting the needs of those with disabilities.
 Click here for further information.